String Helpers

 nice_price()

-Formats a number as a price with commas for thousands and optionally adds a currency symbol.
-If the formatted price is a whole number, decimals are removed.
+Formats a number as a price with commas for thousands separators and an optional currency symbol.
+This function is useful for displaying monetary values in a human-readable format.

 out()